top of page

 (YouTube)

 Even in 1974, the ABC "slice of life" promos were going full speed and presenting ABC programming in a great light.
-The contemporary music soundtrack was spot-on in and light years ahead of the other networks.
-The premier show was narrated by William Schallert who was an anchor on many TV shows of the 1950s to the 1990s.
+The contemporary music soundtrack was spot-on and light-years ahead of the other networks.
+William Schallert, an anchor on many TV shows from the 1950s to the 1990s, narrated the premier show.

 (YouTube)